pamelaFranco/glioma-connectomics-xai/README.md

 * **Primary Predictive Ensemble:** `RandomForestClassifier` serves as the core classification model optimized and validated within the CV framework.

 ### 3. Model Selection, Hyperparameter Tuning & Validation
 * **Baseline Grid Optimization:** For the strictly isolated pipeline branch, a hyperparameter optimization framework via `GridSearchCV` is executed inside each outer fold using a 3-fold stratified internal cross-validation split.
-The grid systematically tunes tree-based hyperparameters for the final classifier, evaluating combinations of estimators (`n_estimators: [50, 100, 200]`), maximum tree depth (`max_depth: [None, 5, 10]`), and minimum splitting criteria (`min_samples_split: [2, 5]`) based on the `f1_macro` scoring metric.
+The grid systematically tunes tree-based hyperparameters for the final classifier, evaluating a comprehensive search space designed for robust regularization: combinations of estimators (`n_estimators: [100, 200, 300]`), maximum tree depth (`max_depth: [None, 3, 5, 10]`), minimum samples required to split an internal node (`min_samples_split: [2, 5, 10]`), minimum samples required at a leaf node (`min_samples_leaf: [1, 2, 4]`), and the number of features to consider when looking for the best split (`max_features: ['sqrt', 'log2']`) based on the `f1_macro` scoring metric.
 * **Validation Strategy:** Evaluation is carried out using a **5-Fold Stratified Cross-Validation** framework.
 Generalizability and evaluation stability are tested across both classification setups to contrast model performance under isolated execution branches against global optimization baselines.
 * **Classification Performance Metrics:** Diagnostic robustness is tracked across all folds using Accuracy, Precision, Sensitivity (Recall), and F1-Score (calculated via macro-averaging for robust class-balance control).